Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Model inputs for the pion and proton TMDs

 \subsection{Pion TMDs}

-We employ the holographic light-front pion wave functions for the pion TMDs~\cite{Brodsky:2014yha}.
-For the pion, there exist two leading-twist TMDs: the unpolarized quark TMD, $f^q_{1,\pi}(x,k_\perp^2)$, and the Boer-Mulders function, $h_{1,\pi}^{\perp q}(x,k_\perp^2)$.
-The unpolarized TMD in terms of the light-front wave functions (LFWFs) can be expressed as
+We employ the holographic light-front pion wave functions for the pion TMDs~\cite{Brodsky:2014yha,Bacchetta:2017vzh}.
+For the pion, there exist two leading-twist TMDs: the unpolarized quark TMD, $f^q_{1,\pi}(x,k_\perp^2)$, and the Boer-Mulders function, $h_{1,\pi}^{\perp q}(x,k_\perp^2)$~\cite{Pasquini:2014ppa}.
+The pion unpolarized TMD can be expressed in terms of the light-front wave functions (LFWFs) of pion as,

 where $\Psi_{h \bar{h}}(x,\vec{k}_\perp)$ represents the pion's LFWF with $h\, (\bar{h})$ being the helicity of the quark (antiquark) in the leading Fock sector.
 The normalization condition for the unpolarized TMD is as follows: